 Sales of sustainably certified coffee on the rise in Germany

-Rainforest Alliance/UTZ is also widely present in the German coffee market.
-Approximately 100 Germany-based coffee supply chain actors were certified by Rainforest Alliance/UTZ in 2019.
-Among them are importers (EFICO and List + Beisler), roasters (Tchibo and Melitta), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
-The number of new supply chain actors joining Rainforest Alliance in 2018 was relatively high in Germany, compared to the global average.
+Rainforest Alliance, now merged with UTZ, is also widely present in the German coffee market.
+Many Germany-based coffee supply chain actors are certified by Rainforest Alliance.
+Among them are importers (Neumann Kaffee Gruppe (NKG) and List + Beisler), roasters (Tchibo and RÖSTfein), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
+In 2020, seven German retailers announced their commitment to working towards a living income and living wage for coffee farmers and workers.